Things to see and do right now

 - You can take your dog anywhere on a lead around the park and lakeside

-- Assistance dogs are of course welcome throughout Croome
+- Assistance dogs are welcome throughout Croome

 - Please don't leave your dog in your car.
 Let him enjoy Croome with you